davidholiday/ZITS/README.md

     mvn clean install

-*NOTE* built in tests are disabled by default because I didn't want to assume you'd have zookeeper running when you build this.
+*NOTE* built-in tests are disabled by default because I didn't want to assume you'd have zookeeper running when you build this.
 In order to run the built in tests, build this way instead:

     mvn clean install -DskipTests=false